DidacDV/SQL_work/Practice_work/README.md

+# Starting with SQLite and data bases
 These are some problems about starting to use DB with sqlite.
-They are extracted from CS50x course.
+They are extracted from the CS50x course.

 -Songs